 The Art of Choosing by Sheena Iyengar

 This talk is so empowering.
 Sheena talks about how we make choices and how we feel about the choices we make.
-She talks about unimportant choices and more life-altering choices and she shares her research about choosing and how different countries have different viewpoints on choosing.
+She talks about unimportant and life-altering choices, and she shares her research about choosing and how different countries have different viewpoints on choosing.

 How To Make Hard Choices by Ruth Chang